Join members of our TVW Learning Community for a very personal deep dive into what it means to behave as better ancestors.

 On October 28, 2020, as part of The Long Now Foundation series, TVW Founding Member Todd Johnston and TVW Board Member Peter Durand watched Roman Krznaric’s presentation and challenging discussion with Kevin Kelly.
 (See Todd and Peter’s debrief.)

-Join us over the next seven months, for a series of intimate conversations to explore the six drivers of short-termism and apply the six tools of long-term thinking.
+Over the next seven months they hosted a series of intimate conversations to explore the six drivers of short-termism and apply the six tools of long-term thinking.

 Six Important Tools for Being a Good Ancestor

 After watching the live stream from The Long Now Foundation, we ask one of the most important questions of our time: How can we be good ancestors?

 Many of our shared MG Taylor models, methods, and collaborative design processes have been essential in doing this type of thinking and planning: encouraging a “cathedral builder” mentality; increased empathy through using personas; future scenarios, backcasting; and more.